sirbor/blog/content/notes/browsing-hydra.md

 ![[assets/browsing-hydra.webp]]

 > The phenomenon of trying to clear your browser tabs, but for every tab you go
-> through you end opening atleast one new tab.
+> through you end opening at least one new tab.

 A beast that I fight on the daily, and a big factor in my [[dark forest| descent into the Dark Forest]]